flarum/flarum.github.io/_docs/extend/internationalize.md

 ### Handling Pluralization

-On occassion you may need to provide alternate versions of a translation to accommodate pluralization of a word or phrase.
+On occasion, you may need to provide alternate versions of a translation to accommodate pluralization of a word or phrase.
 This is done by using the `app.translator.transChoice()` method to pass the translation key &mdash; along with a variable that sets the conditions for pluralization &mdash; to the translator.

 ```javascript
 const remaining = this.minPrimary - primaryCount;